Search

 The Whiting School of Engineering has created a great AI resources webpage, which we recommend reviewing if you are curious about generative AI.

-For any questions about Carey’s AI policy, Faculty can reach out to the Office of Student Affairs at Carey.Student@jhu.edu with any general questions about academic integrity.
+For any questions about Carey’s AI policy, faculty can reach out to the Office of Student Affairs at Carey.Student@jhu.edu with any general questions about academic integrity.

 For more information about next steps should you suspect academic dishonesty, please refer to the Academic Ethics Policy.